TianxingWu/hello-world/README.md

 Hi there.

-This is fish_inCloud, or wtx666666.
+This is fish_inCloud, or wtx666666.\n
-Github just doesn't allow me to name myself as fish_inCloud.
-I AM MAD ABOUT IT.
+Github just doesn't allow me to name myself as fish_inCloud.\n I AM MAD ABOUT IT.\n
-You can call me Fic.
+You can call me Fic.\n
-I love POI.
+I love POI.\n
-Finch is my idol.
+Finch is my idol.\n
 Over.

 Have a nice day:)